radiantlogic-v8/documentation-new/documentation/configuration/security/attribute-encryption.md

 6. Repeat steps 1-5 for each store that has encrypted attributes.

-7. Go to the Control Panel > MANAGE > Security > Attribute Encryption.
+7. Go to the Control Panel > Manage > Security > Attribute Encryption.

 8. Click Edit next to Security Key.
 This option is only available if you removed encrypted attributes and rebuilt the index for all applicable stores.
    ![Edit Encryption Key](Media/edit-encryption-key.jpg)

-10. Go to the Control Panel > SETUP > Directory Namespace > Namespace Design.
+10. Go to the Control Panel > Setup > Directory Namespace > Namespace Design.

 11. Select the naming context representing the RadiantOne Directory store.